Short-term rentals

 By licensing your short-term rental and following regulations, you're helping limit negative impacts to the long-term rental market, ensuring your accommodation is a good neighbour, and supporting equity among all short-term accommodation providers.

-Annual business licences for short-term rentals cost $345 for principal residences and $750 for non-principal residences.
 These fees reflect the cost of implementation and compliance oversight activities.
 Short-term rental operators are required to renew their licence annually and ensure all documentation is accurate and up-to-date for the new year.
 Renewal notices will be mailed in early December, and licence fees are due by Jan.
 15 each year regardless of booking start dates.

 How to apply for a short-term rental business licence